-8. Conclusion-Liberty, Equality and Property-Owning Democracy
+8. Conclusion - Liberty, Equality and Property-Owning Democracy

-This essay has suggested that the best reasons for supporting a propertyowning democracy are connected to the difference principle, rather than to the fair value of the political liberties, or to fair equality of opportunity.
-The difference principle, when viewed as ranging over the full range of social primary goods, can be institutionalized only under conditions associated with POD (or something rather like it), whereas fair equality of opportunity and the fair value of the political liberties could plausibly be achieved under a variety of different socioeconomic regimes.
+This essay has suggested that the best reasons for supporting a property-owning democracy are connected to the difference principle, rather than to the fair value of the political liberties, or to fair equality of opportunity.
+The difference principle, when viewed as ranging over the full range of social primary goods, can be institutionalized only under conditions associated with POD, whereas fair equality of opportunity and the fair value of the political liberties could plausibly be achieved under a variety of different socioeconomic regimes.
 One might put the same point in a different way by saying that Rawls's best reasons for advocating a POD are grounded in the value of equality rather than the value of liberty.
-Here, my view parts company from Rawls himself, who clearly took the view that WSC was inconsistent with each of the separate elements of his principles of justice.
-I am also in disagreement with Samuel Freeman, who advances the view that the best reasons for adopting POD over WSC are based on securing the fair value of the political liberties, and on securing fair equality of opportunity, and who correspondingly downplays the significance of the difference principle in determining our selection of POD over WSC, in choosing a just socioeconomic regime.
-On my account of these issues, neither of the elements of Rawls's principles of justice that are lexically prior to the difference principle is sufficient to determine the case in favor of POD.
+Here, my view parts company from Rawls himself, who clearly took the view that WSC was inconsistent with each of the separate elements of his principles of justice (JF, 137).
+I am also in disagreement with Samuel Freeman, who advances the view that the best reasons for adopting POD over WSC are based on securing the fair value of the political liberties and on securing fair equality of opportunity, and who correspondingly downplays the significance of the difference principle in determining our selection of a just socioeconomic regime for POD over WSC.23 On my account of these issues, neither of the elements of Rawls's principles of justice that are lexically prior to the difference principle are sufficient to determine the case in favour of POD.